 How to Thrive With Chronic Illness

 We all want to be accepted and loved for who we are, but when we develop a chronic illness, it is hard to maintain our identity.
-It is not often easy to be patient with ourselves.
+It is not often easy to be patient with ourselves and accept our flaws.
 When people ask us how we are doing, most of the time they don’t want to hear that we’re struggling or that we’re not feeling well.
 We need to tell them that too though because if they don’t know, how can they help?

 It takes a lot of strength and courage to stay positive in the face of tough times.
 For those people who have no experience with long-term sickness, it can be difficult for them to understand what’s happening inside your body – all the pain, fatigue, and frustration you feel every day.

 1. Locate Your Triggers

 When looking for a place to begin, start by finding what triggers your pain.
 Coming up with an action plan to keep you ahead of your symptoms should be your biggest focus when battling an ailment.

 Chronic illness flareups can be triggered by a variety of factors, though stress is one of the most common triggers.
 It has been found that stress can have an effect on immunity, inflammation, and the gut.
 Additionally, high levels of chronic stress are linked to physical conditions such as heart disease or diabetes.
 Heat, over-exertion, weather changes, and certain types of food are other common triggers.

 The first step is to identify what triggers your symptoms, then you can devise ways to avoid it in the future.
 I recommend keeping a Chronic Pain Tracker.
 By following your symptoms, you’ll notice trigger patterns and learn what to avoid.
 This info will also be valuable to share with your health care provider to discuss the best way to treat your chronic pain symptoms.

 2. Connect With Others